19hours/sg-statutes/Accountants Act - AA2004.md

 #### Power to proceed with complaint notwithstanding complainant’s withdrawal

-- 42.
+42\.

-- —(1)  The Oversight Committee may, if it thinks fit, direct that a complaint against a public accountant, an accounting corporation, an accounting firm or an accounting LLP be proceeded with at an inquiry of a Complaints Committee or a formal inquiry of a Disciplinary Committee notwithstanding that the complainant may have withdrawn the complaint at any time before or after the appointment of the Complaints Committee or Disciplinary Committee.
+—(1)  The Oversight Committee may, if it thinks fit, direct that a complaint against a public accountant, an accounting corporation, an accounting firm or an accounting LLP be proceeded with at an inquiry of a Complaints Committee or a formal inquiry of a Disciplinary Committee notwithstanding that the complainant may have withdrawn the complaint at any time before or after the appointment of the Complaints Committee or Disciplinary Committee\.

 [11/2006 wef 06/10/2006]